Unlocking deep Relaxation with Myo-Yin Yoga

 Myofascial release (MFR) is a form of soft tissue manipulation, a way to work on your myofascia (= myo= muscles + fascia = connective tissue).

 When we do this ourselves, we can use balls, foam rollers or blocks (all coming in different shapes/ textures) and the technique is called self-MFR, as opposed to receiving a deep tissue massage for example.
-With the described tools we can compress, roll or sheer the tissues, which is aiming to improve circulation, tissue hydration and may reduce adhesions.
+With the described tools we can compress, roll or sheer the tissues, which is aiming to improve circulation, hydration of tissues and reduction of adhesions (velcro-like tissue structures).

-Since you are in control of the pressure and placement of your props and can tailor the practice to your needs.
+Since you are in control of the pressure and placement of your props, you can tailor the practice to your needs.
 Go slow, notice the composition of the tissues and play with intensity.

 This focus nicely complements a Yin Yoga practice, that also has beneficial effects on the myofascia, in particular the connective tissue.

-Here is an example of using a Yoga block to release tension from the back of the neck, the sub-occipital region:
+Easy tools such as using a Yoga block to release tension from the back of the neck (the sub-occipital region) are great to incorporate into your class:

 What is fascia?